National Centers for Environmental Information (NCEI)

 Approximately 2,652 km of 24-channel seismic-reflection

-purchase from the National Geophysical Data Center (NGDC).
+purchase from the National Geophysical Data Center (NGDC) (now the National Centers for Environmental Information (NCEI)).
 These

 data were collected in early September 1980 by the U.S.

 Geological Survey (USGS) Research Vessel S.P.
 LEE during Cruise

 L880AR.
 The USGS, Department of Interior has provided these

 profiles to NGDC (now NCEI) for public dissemination.

 The seismic energy source consisted of a tuned array of five